 Most recently, there is a Montessori toy shelf from Ikea that has proven to be a favourite amongst parents and carers, and is very similar to the example used above.
 It is a simple bookshelf, but when turned on its side, it makes the perfect Montessori shelving addition to your Montessori room.

 Not only is it a really great space-saving option, but it also promotes a calm and clutter-free space for your little one to play.
-It also allows you to store out-of-rotation toys to enhance your little one’s important play time.
+It’s hidden compartment allows you to store toys and assists with toy rotation to enhance your little one’s important play time.
 If you love this option, Montessori Tips has partnered with Lovevery to offer you free shipping on USA orders over $75.
 However, there are a lot of other options out there for you to consider.

 It all comes down to your individual wants and needs as a parent or carer.
 Montessori units are completely open which is why they are such an excellent solution to your Montessori toy storage needs.
 The cubby holes are great for toddlers as they can easily recognize where each activity is supposed to live.